br3ndonland/br3ndonland.github.io-jekyll/docs/about.md

 1. URL: the base url for the site was incorrect, so the "About" page was pointing to "https://br3ndonland.github.io/rubric/" instead of "https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio/rubric/".
 I updated *_config.yml* to include the full site url as the `url`, and commented out the `baseurl`.
 2. File paths: Even on the homepage, the CSS and JavaScript were not showing up, indicating that there was an issue with the file paths.
 I previously had a file path issue with Jekyll local preview, and added a leading `/`, which fixed the problem.
 I removed the leading `/`.

 I made a Git commit, pushed to GitHub, and waited about ten minutes for the changes to show up.
 The file path change was successful, but the page URLs were still incorrect.
 I removed the permalinks from the YAML front matter in the "About" and "Rubric" pages.
+After the site updated, I still wasn't seeing the pages.
+I then realized the pages were there, but the `href` relative links in the footer and homepage were using `https://br3ndonland.github.io/` as the url.

 ## Resources